After Amazon and Facebook, Germany opens Google antitrust probe - RFI

 Germany's antitrust regulator said Tuesday it has opened an investigation into Google over anti-competitive practices, wielding a new law that has already been used to scrutinise other US tech giants.

-The investigation has an "outstanding cross-market significance" due to the breadth of Google's digital products, Cartel office head Andreas Mundt said.
+The investigation will probe whether Google is considered to be "of paramount significance for competition across markets" due to the breadth of its digital products, Cartel office head Andreas Mundt said.

-A key question in the probe was whether consumers "have sufficient choice over the use of their data by Google if they want to use Google services", he said.
+A key question in the probe was "whether consumers wishing to use Google's services have sufficient choice as to how Google will use their data", he said.

-The investigation follows the application of a new law giving the authorities more power to rein in big tech companies, with similar proceedings launched recently against Amazon and Facebook.
+Google spokesman Ralf Bremer said the tech giant would cooperate fully with the investigation.

+"People choose Google because it's helpful, not because they're forced to, or because they can't find alternatives," he said, adding that German consumers are offered "simple controls to manage their information and limit the use of personal data".

 Under the amendment to Germany's competition law passed in January, the watchdog said it now has more power to "intervene earlier and more effectively" against big tech companies, rather than simply punishing them for abuses of their dominant market position.